 This is one impact most people don’t see.
 We think online is better because the process becomes paperless, but there is also a cost to digital.

 The Government Digital Service (GDS) Service Standard used to have 18 points to follow when you design a service.
-Now it’s 14.
+Now it’s 14 points.
 Its Scottish Government counter part, the Digital First Service Standard has 22 criteria.

 There is a lot in common between them but only the Scottish one mentions Green ICT and tells you to consider the potential impact of your service on the environment.